Revisiting Spectral Bundle Methods: Primal-dual (Sub)linear Convergence Rates: Introduction

-\paragraph{Our contribution} We close these open areas in the theory for the spectral bundle method and propose a new variant of the method which enjoys greatly improved convergence rates: \begin{itemize} \item \textbf{Convergence rates for HR spectral bundle method}: In Theorem \ref{thm: sublinearates}, we show that the HR-Spec admits convergence rate $\bigO(\frac{\log(1/\epsilon)}{\epsilon^3})$ in terms of dual objective, and $\bigO(\frac{\log(1/\epsilon)}{\epsilon^6})$ in terms of primal convergence merely under strong duality.
-With the extra condition strict complementarity described in Section \ref{sec: analtical conditon}, dual objective and primal convergences speed up to $\bigO(\frac{\log(1/\epsilon)}{\epsilon})$ and $\bigO(\frac{\log(1/\epsilon)}{\epsilon^2})$ respectively.
+\myparagraph{Our contributions} In this work, we establish convergence guarantees for a broad family of spectral bundle methods, $(\rpast,\rcurrent)$-SpecBM, and show that these convergence rates speed up substantially under appropriate structural conditions, matching observed performance. \begin{itemize} \item \textbf{Sublinear Spectral Bundle Method convergence rates}: In Theorem \ref{thm: sublinearates}, we show that any configuration of $(\rpast,\rcurrent)$-SpecBM admits a $\bigO(1/\epsilon^3)$ convergence rate in terms of the dual objective and $\bigO(1/\epsilon^6)$ in terms of the primal merely assuming strong duality holds.
+Additionally, under strict complementarity (formalized in Section \ref{sec: analtical conditon}), dual and primal convergence speeds up to $\bigO(1/\epsilon)$ and $\bigO(1/\epsilon^2)$ respectively.

-\item \textbf{Development of Block spectral bundle method (Block-Spec)}: We develop a new variant of HR-Spec, called Block spectral bundle method.
-It not only enjoys the same per iteration complexity and the theoretical guarantees of HR-Spec, but also enjoys \emph{linear convergence} whenever strict complementarity holds, see Theorem \ref{thm: linear convergence of Block SBM under the extra condition strict complementarity}. \end{itemize} We finally remark that both HR-Spec and Block-Spec are compatible with the matrix sketching idea in \cite{tropp2017practical} and hence can avoid storing a matrix $X$ with $\dm^2$ entries during its iteration and hence achieve the so-called storage optimality discussed in \cite[Section 1.2]{ding2019optimal}.
-An earlier attempt by the authors \cite{ding2019bundle} has explored this idea.
-Since storage is not a central topic of the paper, we defer the sketching procedure to Section \ref{sec: matrixSketching} in the appendix.

-\paragraph{Paper organization} The rest of the paper is organized as follows.
-In Section \ref{sec:def}, we describe the main ingredients of spectral bundle methods (spectral lower bounds, regularization, and aggregation) and formally define the Block-Spec and HR-Spec.
-In Section \ref{sec: analysis}, we present the convergence rates for both HR-Spec and Block-Spec.
-In Section \ref{sec: numerics}, we demonstrate that both methods are effective in solving modern problems admitting low rank solutions and valid our theory, finding when the conditions of our linear convergence theory are met, Block-Spec substantially speeds up.
+\item \textbf{Linear convergence under low-rankness}: In Theorem \ref{thm: linear convergence of Block SBM under the extra condition strict complementarity}, we further show \emph{linear convergence} if (1) strict complementarity and dual uniqueness hold and (2) the number of eigenvectors computed each iteration $\rcurrent$ exceeds the largest of any primal optimal solution's rank. \newcontent{This fast convergence result is based on a novel eigenvalue approximation Lemma~\ref{lem: importantLemmaQuadraticAccurateModel} showing that when the optimal solution is low rank, the bundle method's model objective becomes quadratically accurate.}